This post may contain affiliate links, please see my disclosure policy to learn more.

 These are amazingly easy to make.
 Add both of the ingredients (banana and peanut butter) to a food processor, blender, or mixer until creamy.
 Or blend together by hand.
 I find they mix easier if the bananas are slightly frozen and cut up into chunks prior to blending.

-Next, spoon the mixture into ice cube trays, silicone molds, small plastic containers or just freeze on a plastic tray and cut into pieces once frozen.
+Next, spoon the mixture into ice cube trays, silicone molds, and small plastic containers or just freeze it on a plastic tray and cut it into pieces once frozen.
 They all work great and I promise your dogs won’t care what they look like.

-Freeze until firm, approximately 2 hours depending on size of treats.
-They can be stored in a freezer safe container for up to 6 months, hopefully your pooches won’t have to wait that long.
+Freeze until firm, approximately 2 hours depending on the size of the treats.
+They can be stored in a freezer-safe container for up to 6 months, hopefully, your pooches won’t have to wait that long.

 Peanut Butter Banana Pupsicle